Observable sets for Schr\"odinger equations on combinatorial graphs: Introduction

+A comparable obstruction to a complete characterization is already present in the Euclidean theory in higher dimensions.
+Indeed, while the necessity of thickness for observable sets of the free Schr\"odinger equation on \(\mathbb R^d\) follows from an argument which is insensitive to the dimension, the corresponding sufficiency is much more delicate.
+As pointed out in \cite[Remark~2.2(b)]{HWW22}, a resolvent-based proof of the implication ``thickness \(\Rightarrow\) observability'' in dimensions \(d\ge2\) would require an uncertainty principle of the following form: if \(E\subset\mathbb R^d\) is thick, then there exist constants \(C,\delta>0\) such that, for all \(\lambda\ge1\),

+This annular version of the Logvinenko--Sereda type uncertainty principle is not known in dimensions \(d\ge2\).
+Thus even in the Euclidean setting, the exact characterization of observable sets for the free Schr\"odinger equation in higher dimensions remains beyond the current one-dimensional theory.
+A similar warning comes from sampling theory: after taking Fourier transform, lattice observability is closely related to sampling and uniqueness problems with prescribed frequency support, whose higher-dimensional behavior depends delicately on density, geometry and arithmetic structure; see, for instance, \cite[Lecture~9]{OU16}.

-There is a substantial literature describing sufficient geometric conditions for observability of the free Schr\"odinger flow on $\mathbb{R}^d$.
-For instance, \cite[Remark (a6)]{WWZ19} shows that if $E$ contains the exterior of a ball $B_r(0)$ for some $r\ge 0$, then $E$ is observable at any time for the free Schr\"odinger equation.
-In the discrete setting, an analogous exterior observability phenomenon also holds: complements of finite sets are observable at any time.
-This is our second result.
+Rather than pursuing such a full characterization in higher dimensions, we focus on a robust class of observable sets which is motivated by the corresponding Euclidean theory.
+For instance, Wang, Wang and Zhang \cite[Remark~(a6)]{WWZ19} show that if \(E\) contains the exterior of a ball \(B_r(0)\) for some \(r\ge0\), then \(E\) is observable at every time for the free Schr\"odinger equation.
+In the lattice setting, an analogous exterior observability phenomenon also holds: the complement of any finite set is observable at any time.
+This gives the following result.